ewenexpuesto/Detection_and_tracking_of_interest_points_in_an_image_sequence/Report.md

 First is to segment the image through superpixels.
 The number of clusters must not be specified, but ideally optimized.
 In the beginning there are a certain number of clusters which form a grid ([Grid of clusters](https://www.youtube.com/watch?v=zx1CthO5FEk)) and then it grows

 Then to ensure consistency between frames, labels must stay consistent.
 For that, each class from each image must be added to a graph that according to its form/colours/overall appearance so that we have a graph with cliques.
 [Graph and cliques](https://www.youtube.com/watch?v=TdRYcZ2xUSM)

+## Focus

+Where to focus attention where it is the most important ?

 ## Limits